wvary/docs/docs/dtmanage.md

 specific application id or name will take you to the instance page for that application (see below).

 Selecting the **ended apps** button will include all ended applications that are still in the resource manager history.

+Notice the **services** designation on the _ato-online-analytics-service_ and _fpa-online-analytics-service_ applications in the image above.
+These are Apex applications running as services.
+For more details on services, refer to the [Services](/services) section.

 ### Instance Page